-All RF Cafe quizzes would make perfect fodder for employment interviews for technicians or engineers
+All RF Cafe Quizzes make great fodder for

 fresh out of school or are relatively new to the work world.
 Come to think of it,

 they would make equally excellent study material for the same persons who are going

-RF Cafe Giveaway
+RF Cafe Quizzes.

 Return to RF Cafe Quiz #45

-in Handbook of Dielectric and Thermal Properties of Materials at
+in Handbook of Dielectric and Thermal Properties of Materials at Microwave Frequencies,

-attention is paid to properties in the ISM frequency bands.
+Particular attention is paid to properties in the ISM frequency bands.
 Extensive

 Radiofrequency Radiation Dosimetry Handbook (4th

 This is the mother of all such references for SAR studies.

 1. What is a serious reason for uneven distribution of

 c) Thermal runaway